 While college can be a time to discover your strengths and passions, there’s a good chance you came out of college without really knowing yourself or what you wanted from a career.
 Going back to graduate school can serve as a second chance to reevaluate your strengths, tackle a challenge and fall in love with learning.

-Many people talk about the sense of accomplishment that they have when they think about their years of graduate study, and how, holistically, it made them a stronger and better person.
+Many people talk about the sense of accomplishment that they have when they think about their years of graduate study, and how, holistically, it made them a stronger, well-rounded person.

-Also, if you’re apprehensive about taking time away from your family or that you won’t be able to handle a job and grad school, remember that the majority of graduate programs are offered full-time AND part-time.
+Also, if you’re apprehensive about taking time away from your family or worried that you won’t be able to handle a job and grad school, remember that the majority of graduate programs are offered full time AND part time.
 Depending on your situation, you can pick the course load that works best for your schedule.
 You can also be a part-time graduate student and remain a full-time employee to help manage expenses.

 Additionally, online graduate programs and distance learning are available as convenient options if commuting isn’t possible in your current situation.